 What: ENSO has two active phases, El Niño and La Niña, and an inactive or neutral phase.
 When: Any time between June (start) to April (end).
 Main impacts of ENSO are usually from December to March.
 Events can span multiple years, which is more common with La Niña events.

-Where: Entire region, but impacts vary from event to event.

-How: El Niño tends to cause warmer days and less rainfall, fewer cyclones, and increase the risk of spring frosts cover.

-(southern areas) due to clear nights.
-La Niña tends to cause wetter weather, increased humidity, and an increased risk of cyclones and flooding.
-Day time temperatures are usually lower due to increased cloud
+Where: Moderate impacts across regions, with impacts more likely further east.
+How: El Niño tends to cause warmer days and less rainfall, fewer cyclones, and there is likely to be a later start to the wet season.
+La Niña tends to cause wetter weather, increased humidity, and an increased risk of cyclones and flooding, with an earlier start to the wet likely.
+Day time temperatures are usually lower due to increased cloud cover.